electrum-bowie/electrum-bowie.github.io/README.md

 Rendering millions of splats can strain mobile GPUs.
 Adjust the render resolution using the `pixelRatio` and `xrPixelRatio` properties on the `gaussian_splatting` component.

-## XR Frame Synthesis

-This project includes an experimental `xr-frame-synthesis` component that reprojects the last rendered frame to synthesize additional frames between real renders.
-It now performs asynchronous reprojection using the captured depth buffer and predicted viewer motion so fake frames are warped in 3D space.
-Set `fakeFrames` to control how many synthetic frames are inserted for each real frame.